aexoo-ai/spark-id/PUBLISHING.md

    - Verify you have publish permissions for the package
    - Ensure the package name in package.json matches npm registry
    - **Git branch issues**: If you see `ERR_PNPM_GIT_UNKNOWN_BRANCH`, the workflow uses `--no-git-checks` to handle detached HEAD state when publishing from tags
+   - **Private package errors**: If you see "You must sign up for private packages", ensure `--access public` is used for scoped packages that should be public

 ### Manual Publishing (if needed)